Two students in the engineering department

 Our graduates

-Recent student/graduate successes include:
+Recent student and graduate successes include:

-• Mohamed Shaat: Siemens Connected Curriculum Prize, Overall Winner [BEng Mechatronics graduate, 2024].
+• Mohamed Shaat: Siemens Connected Curriculum Prize, Overall Winner.
+BEng Mechatronics graduate, 2024

-• Gabija Gailiunaite, CIAT Student of the Year Award 2024 [BSc Architectural Technology]
+• Gabija Gailiunaite: CIAT Student of the Year Award 2024.
+BSc Architectural Technology

-• Harry Miller-Adams: winner of the Product Design category in the Arts Thread 2023 Global Graduate Design Show in collaboration with Gucci, [BA Product Design graduate, 2023]
+• Harry Miller-Adams: Winner of the Product Design category in the Arts Thread 2023 Global Graduate Design Show, in collaboration with Gucci.
+BA Product Design graduate, 2023

-• Viorel Mihailuc: World Skills UK, Digital Construction 2021, Silver Medal [BSc Architectural Technology]
+• Viorel Mihailuc: World Skills UK, Digital Construction 2021, Silver Medal.
+BSc Architectural Technology.

 "I wanted a buffet of Engineering Projects to try out - AtkinsRéalis gave me that buffet, but it was Middlesex University who set my appetite for it."